 IRIS Waiver Renewal

+A waiver allows us to have Medicaid programs like IRIS.
 IRIS is a Medicaid long-term care program for older adults and adults with disabilities in Wisconsin.
 The IRIS waiver gives participants in Wisconsin a way to self-direct their services and supports at home or in their communities.
-That means participants make decisions about what services to get within their budget and are responsible for sticking to their budget and following program rules.
+That means participants make decisions about what supports and services they need to get within their budget and are responsible for sticking to their budget and following program rules.

-- Increasing accuracy and clarity within current practices
+- Increasing accuracy and clarity within current practices.

-- Aligning with other states and other Wisconsin adult long-term care programs
+- Aligning with other states and other Wisconsin adult long-term care programs.

 Administrative changes